nb-0310/Weather-App/README.md

 If you want to contribute to the weather app, feel free to create a pull request.
 Make sure to follow the existing coding style and write unit tests for any new functionality.

+## API Reference
+The app uses [OpenWeatherMap API](https://openweathermap.org/api).
+Read the API docs for more info.